-Wherever and however IMBHs formed, the best candidates are found in stellar clusters where three-body encounters are important.
+Wherever and however IMBHs formed, the best candidates are found in stellar clusters in which three-body encounters are important.
 An IMBH in a cluster, whether formed there or later swallowed by the cluster, will find its way to the center.
 As all of the heaviest objects in a cluster sink to the center in a process known as mass segregation, the IMBH will interact primarily with other massive objects and binaries (Sigurdsson & Hernquist 1993; Fregeau et al. 2002).
-A single IMBH will tend to acquire companions through exchanges with binaries because the most massive pair of objects in a three-body encounter preferentially end up in the binary (e.g., Heggie, Hut, & McMillan 1996).
+A single IMBH will tend to acquire companions through exchanges with binaries because the most massive pair of objects in a three-body encounter preferentially end up in the binary (e.g., Heggie et al. 1996).
 The IMBH binary will encounter other objects in the dense center of its host cluster, harden further, and ultimately merge.

 These events are important sources of gravitational waves.
-The Advanced LIGO (Laser Interferometer Gravitational Wave Observatory) detector is expected to be capable of detecting mergers of IMBHs with $M \lesssim 100~M{\odot}$ (Barish 2000), and LISA (Laser Interferometer Space Antenna) is expected to detect the earlier inspiral phase of an IMBH merger (Danzmann 2000).
-In order to predict the gravitational wave signature of the inspiral, the expected separations and eccentricities of the binaries must be known.
+The advanced Laser Interferometer Gravitational Wave Observatory (LIGO) detector is expected to be capable of detecting mergers of IMBHs with $M \leq 100 M{\odot}$ (Barish 2000), and the Laser Interferometer Space Antenna (LISA) is expected to detect the earlier in-spiral phase of an IMBH merger (Danzmann 2000).
+In order to predict the gravitational wave signature of the in-spiral, the expected separations and eccentricities of the binaries must be known.
 Because three-body encounters alter the orbital parameters, simulations are needed to predict their distributions as well as the source population and event rates.

 The three-body problem has been studied extensively, but with every new generation of computing power, our understanding of the problem advances with a wider range of numerical simulations and a changing perspective on this rich but conceptually simple problem.
-Previous studies of the three-body problem have tended to focus on the case of equal or nearly equal masses (e.g., Heggie 1975; Hut & Bahcall 1983) though other mass ratios have been studied (e.g., Fullerton & Hills 1982; Sigurdsson & Phinney 1993; Heggie et al. 1996).
+Previous studies of the three-body problem have tended to focus on the case of equal or nearly equal masses (e.g., Heggie 1975; Hut & Bahcall 1983), although other mass ratios have also been studied (e.g., Fullerton & Hills 1982; Sigurdsson & Phinney 1993; Heggie et al. 1996).
 The nearly equal mass case does not apply to the case of an IMBH in the core of a stellar cluster.
-In addition the vast majority of previous work has studied the effect of a single encounter on a binary.
+In addition, the vast majority of previous work has studied the effect of a single encounter on a binary, although Cruz-González & Poveda (1971) studied the dissolution of Oort cloud comets by simulating the effects of a background of field stars on the Sun and a massless companion.
 To determine the ultimate fate of an IMBH, simulations of sequences of encounters are needed.
-Furthermore, to our knowledge no previous work has considered the effects of orbital decay due to gravitational radiation between encounters, which we expect to be important for very tight binaries.
+Furthermore, to our knowledge, no previous work has considered the effects of orbital decay due to gravitational radiation between encounters, which we expect to be important for very tight binaries.

-In this paper we present numerical simulations of sequences of high-mass ratio binary-single encounters.
+In this paper we present numerical simulations of sequences of high mass ratio binary-single encounters.
 We describe the code used to simulate the encounters in § 2.
-Next, we present results of the simulations of sequences of encounters on a range of mass ratios with Newtonian gravity (§ 3.1) and with gravitational radiation between encounters (§ 3.2) and show that including gravitational radiation decreases the duration of the sequence by ~ 30 to 40%.
-In § 4 and § 5 we discuss the implications of these results for IMBH formation and gravitational wave detection.
+Next we present results of the simulations of sequences of encounters on a range of mass ratios with Newtonian gravity (§ 3.1) and with gravitational radiation between encounters (§ 3.2) and show that including gravitational radiation decreases the duration of the sequence by $\sim 30\%$ -40%.
+In §§ 4 and 5 we discuss the implications of these results for IMBH formation and gravitational wave detection.

-2. Numerical Method
+2. NUMERICAL METHOD